Slash (musician): Other ventures

 A keen artist, Slash designed logos and artwork for several of his pre-Guns N' Roses bands, as well as the famous circular GN'R logo.
 He is also credited as having provided some artwork for Aerosmith's 2012 album, Music From Another Dimension!, as it reproduces a picture of the band drawn by Slash when he was still a teenager.

+In 2012, Slash appeared as the Star in a Reasonably Priced Car in episode 7, series 18 of Top Gear, setting a wet lap time of 1:49.8 in the Kia Cee'd.
+He also played a cover of the Top Gear theme "Jessica" over the episode's closing credits.

 Slash is a fan of the Angry Birds series of video games, and created a hard rock version of the Angry Birds Space theme song.
 In addition, Slash has a Birds avatar shown in the game, released in March 2013.

 Personal life

-On October 10, 1992, Slash married model-actress Renée Suran in Marina del Rey, California.
-They divorced in late 1997 after five years of marriage.
-Slash married Perla Ferrar on October 15, 2001, in Hawaii.
-They have two sons, London Emilio (born August 28, 2002) and Cash Anthony (born June 23, 2004).
-Slash filed for divorce from Ferrar in August 2010, but the couple reconciled two months later.
-In December 2014, he again filed for divorce.

 Slash is a dual citizen of the United Kingdom and the United States.
 A British national since his birth, he has resided in Los Angeles since 1971, but did not acquire American citizenship until 1996.
 He said in 2010, "I do consider myself British.
 I have very strong feelings about my British heritage.
 My first years were there, I went to school there, and I have seemingly endless family on that side of the pond.
 So I've always felt most comfortable in England."

 In 2001, at the age of 35, Slash was diagnosed with cardiomyopathy, a form of congestive heart failure, caused by his many years of alcohol and drug abuse.
 Originally given between six days and six weeks to live, he survived through physical therapy and the implantation of a defibrillator.
-As of 2011, Slash had been clean and sober since 2006, which he credited to his then-wife Ferrar.
+Slash has been clean and sober since 2006, which he credited to his then-wife Perla Ferrar.
 In 2009, following his mother's death from lung cancer, he quit smoking.